USTVNow Review - Not Worth the Money or Hassles

 The content streams in high definition to any browser or Kodi system - but only at 720p.
 Just like the Free Channels plan, the All Channels subscription only gets you the Limited DVR service level.

-For $40-per-month after the initial discount expires, you get everything in the All Channels plan plus the Full DVR service level.
+For $40 a month, you get everything in the All Channels plan plus the Full DVR service level.

 On-demand content